attiii/zingiri-web-shop/readme.txt

 == Changelog ==

 = 0.9.18 =
-* Removed extra pages side bar - this is replaced by standard Wordpress functionality
+* Removed Extra Pages side bar - this is replaced by standard Wordpress functionality
 * Removed aboutus, shipping, guarantee pages - Wordpress pages can be used instead
 * Fixed error message when requesting a lost password
+* Added settings page for administration, installation and uninstallation
+* Resolved error "Table 'db-name.wp_zing_settings' doesn't exist" showing in certain cases
+* Checked compatibility with Wordpress version 2.8.5

 = 0.9.17 =
 * Resolved issue when trying to change default sending country in Admin menu.